Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 And because of all of that, The Mistborn was one if the stories I was looking forward to reading the most.
-If I understood well, the series technically has 6 books, although it is really 2 trilogies – two completely different stories, three books each, set in the same world.
+If I understood well, the series technically has 7 books, although it is really 2 series – two completely different stories set in the same world.

 The Final Empire is the first book of the first trilogy.
 I will most definitely be reading all three of those.
 The second trilogy – we’ll see.
 I mean, the man writes a lot, and I also plan to read The Reckoners, and The Stormlight Archive, and those are humongous…